-Glucose control includes a regimen of appropriate nutrition, beginning with IV glucose and advancing early to enteral feeding for the first seven days in critically ill patients with sepsis [72].
+Glucose control includes a regimen of appropriate nutrition, beginning with IV glucose and advancing early to enteral feeding for the first seven days in critically ill patients with sepsis [10].
 Following initial stabilization, patients with hyperglycemia should receive IV insulin therapy to reduce blood glucose levels.
-SCCM guidance strongly recommends that blood glucose management in ICU patients with sepsis be done by protocol [72]:
+SCCM guidance strongly recommends that blood glucose management in ICU patients with sepsis be done by protocol [10]:

-- Insulin dosing to commence when two consecutive blood glucose levels are greater than 180 mg/dL - Target an upper blood glucose ≤180 mg/dL rather than an upper blood glucose ≤110 mg/dL (grade strong, high-quality evidence) - Monitor blood glucose every one to two hours until glucose values and insulin infusion rates are stable, then every four hours while patients are receiving insulin infusions
+- Target an upper blood glucose ≤180 mg/dL rather than an upper blood glucose ≤110 mg/ dL (grade strong, high-quality evidence) - Following initiation of insulin therapy, a typical target blood glucose range is 144-180 mg/dL

-Note: A 2009 study demonstrated more frequent episodes of hypoglycemia and higher mortality when tight glucose control was attempted in critically ill patients [63].
+Note: A 2009 study demonstrated more frequent episodes of hypoglycemia and higher mortality when tight glucose control was attempted in critically ill patients [76].